-The basic premise of cognitive behavioural therapy (CBT/REBT) – It’s our ‘beliefs’ or ‘interpretation’ about a situation, rather than the situation itself, that causes us problems.
+The basic premise of CBT is that it’s our ‘beliefs’ or ‘interpretation’ of a situation, rather than the situation itself, that causes us problems.
 These beliefs come from our life experiences, the understanding we have of ourselves, other people, and the world around us.
 However, this understanding can become distorted.
 CBT helps by bringing awareness to these distorted thinking patterns.

 Cognitive behavioural therapy is not about encouraging you to ‘enjoy’ situations that you don’t happen to like.
 Nor is it about expecting you to be happy if people behave in a way that you don’t necessarily agree with.
 It’s about helping you understand the importance of being logical and rational and looking at fact rather than interpretation.
 Additonally, it’s about learning to understand – that even we don’t necssarily ‘like’ a situation we are still able to tolerate it.
 CBT is also about helping you become more accepting of yourself and other people.

 So, if you think, feel, or behave in a way that causes you problems then cognitive behavioural therapy may well be for you.
 CBT helps you identify and challenge any unhealthy beliefs you may hold about any event, whilst helping you identify and re-enforce a series of much more helpful and rational beliefs.
 By challenging your beliefs, you can change the way you think, feel and act.

 After all, it’s not possible to change what has happened to you, but it’s always possible to change what you tell yourself about it.
 How CBT works